jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Enter the modeling clay, while still playing in your hands, you're starting to realize something.

 There have been countless different forms of life, but every single one has this in common; living organisms unite matter via metabolism.
 These are a set of chemical processes that occur within a living organism to maintain life.
 It involves breaking down nutrients to release energy and using that energy to build, repair, and discard cellular structures.
-Metabolism's constant growth is how life fights off entropy's degradation.
+Metabolism is how life locally postpones entropy: it imports useful energy faster than disorder accumulates.

 And most importantly, we pass on life's baton to the next generation, and thereby organize more matter as time goes on.
-Life turns the same elements available throughout the Universe into pockets of anti-entropy.
-And that's how we defeat entropy's increasing degradation over time and stay on the game board.
+Life turns the same elements available throughout the Universe into pockets of locally postponed entropy—organized matter maintained by constant energy throughput.
+And that's how life locally postpones entropy long enough to pass the torch forward on the game board.

 If life can keep harnessing enough energy to stay alive.